-• (Female) Hair should be properly fixed, off the collar and face while within the clinical area premises.
-Neither fancy hair ornaments nor fancy hairdo is allowed; only white ribbon or black tie will be allowed.
+- (Female) Hair should be properly fixed, off the collar and face while within the clinical area premises. - Neither fancy hair ornaments nor fancy hairdos are allowed; only white ribbon or black tie will be allowed. - (Male) No ponytails - (Male) No earrings - Fingernails should be kept clean and trimmed.
+No acrylic nails allowed, only white or natural nail polish will be allowed. - Simple and light make-up is allowed. - Cologne/perfume is not allowed - Plain small stud earrings are allowed Revised 3/21/2023

-(Male) No Pony tail

-- (Male) No earrings

-- Fingernails should be kept clean and trimmed.
-No acrylic nails allowed, only white or natural nail polish will be allowed.

-- Simple and light make-up is allowed.

-- Cologne/Perfume is not allowed.

-- Plain small stud earrings (1 pair only) are allowed.

-- No bracelets should be worn during clinical hours.
+- No bracelets should be worn during clinical hours

-- Wedding band rings is allowed in clinical.
+- Wedding band rings is allowed in clinical

-- No visible tattoos are allowed.
+- No visible tattoos are allowed

-- No visible body piercing is allowed.
+- No visible body piercing is allowed